How to compile C++ code with g++

 If you are working on Linux there is g++ already on your computer.

 g++ for Windows

 There is couple options to get g++ on Windows.
 Cygwin and MinGW32.
 MinGW also has a version for x86-64 architecture.
 And that's one we'll use.
 Download MinGW-W64, install it and then find mingw in the start menu (MinGW-W64 -> Run Terminal) or find where you installed it in explorer (there is file mingw-w64.bat that you need to run).
 You'll see the Windows command line.

 Working with Windows command line

-If you never worked with command line, here is couple commands that you'll need:
+If you never worked with a command line, here is couple commands that you'll need:

-Name of the disc with colon - go to specific disk.
-For example, I store all my code on disk D so first command for me will look like:
+Name of the disc with a colon - go to specific disk.
+For example, I store all my code on disk D so the first command for me will look like:

 cd - change directory.
-This command will move you to specific directory.
-I store my code for this tutorials in folder: d:\prog\cpp.
-So after I've choosen disk D, I usually enter this command:
+This command will move you to a specific directory.
+I store my code for these tutorials in the folder: d:\prog\cpp.
+So after I've chosen disk D, I usually enter this command:

 cd .. (two dots) will move you to the folder above.

 Create file hello_world.cpp in the folder where you plan to store your code.
 Open it with plain text editor: Notepad/Gedit/Notepad++/Sublime...
 Paste this text: